Capabilities-Limited/cva6-build-notes/cva6-wsl-from-scratch-notes.md

 Reboot when done.
 WSL should open when you login after the reboot.
 You will need to complete the install by setting up a user account as directed.
+From now on, WSL can be run as a normal Windows application or using `wsl` from PowerShell.

 ## Obtaining a copy of the CVA6 repository